ouspg/CloudAndNetworkSecurity/5. Cloud Security/README.md

 ### A) Perform tutorial: SSRF in the Kubernetes (K8S) world

-Tutorial can be accessed here: https://madhuakula.com/kubernetes-goat/docs/scenarios/scenario-3/ssrf-in-the-kubernetes-world/welcome/
+Tutorial can be accessed [here](https://madhuakula.com/kubernetes-goat/docs/scenarios/scenario-3/ssrf-in-the-kubernetes-world/welcome/)

 To get started with the scenario, navigate to http://127.0.0.1:1232